min2ha/ukwa-site/content/target/54595/index.en.md

   "subject": "Brexit"
 }

-# BBC News: May to form 'government of certainty' with DUP backing

 Theresa May said she will put together a government with the support of the Democratic Unionists that could provide "certainty" for the future.